-To derive 3D geographic point coordinates from images requires a camera model (which provides a generalised description of how the camera represents any external 3D scene in its 2D image), the viewing distance to each observed point, and image georeferencing parameters which describe the camera position and how it is oriented within the geographic coordinate system.
-The application of photogrammetric techniques and stereo time-lapse installations (Eiken & Sund, 2012, James & Robson, 2014, Whitehead and others, 2013, James and others, 2014) is currently being explored to enable viewing distances to be calculated directly from multiple simultaneous images, but accurate results are difficult to attain under practical field conditions.
-For single-camera systems, geo-referencing can be achieved by aligning the image to a contemporaneous DEM through specific control points, and deriving viewing distances (hence 3D geographic point coordinates) by intersecting virtual rays representing the image observations, with the DEM surface (e.g. Messerli & Grinstead, 2015).
+To derive 3-D geographic point coordinates from images requires a camera model (which provides a generalised description of how the camera represents any external 3-D scene in its 2-D image), the viewing distance to each observed point, image georeferencing parameters that describe the camera position and how it is oriented within the geographic coordinate system.
+The application of photogrammetric techniques and stereo time-lapse installations (Eiken and Sund, 2012; Whitehead and others, 2013; James and Robson, 2014; James and others, 2014) is currently being explored to enable viewing distances to be calculated directly from multiple simultaneous images, but accurate results are difficult to attain under practical field conditions.
+For single-camera systems, georeferencing can be achieved by aligning the image to a contemporaneous DEM through specific control points and, by intersecting virtual rays representing the image observations with the DEM surface (e.g. Messerli and Grinstead, 2015), deriving viewing distances (hence 3-D geographic point coordinates).

-In order to process sequential feature observations to derive velocities within an image sequence, an updated DEM should be used for each image unless the positional change of the surface can be assumed to be negligible, or a very specific viewing geometry is employed which is normal to the directions of surface change and ice movement.
-However, commonly only a single DEM is available, with the implication that any surface changes in the direction of the camera cannot be distinguished.
-Thus, only in camera views which are perpendicular to ice motion and surface change can horizontal and vertical components of motion be independently determined (e.g. Maas and others, 2006).
+In order to process sequential feature observations to derive velocities within an image sequence, an updated DEM should be used for each image, unless the positional change of the surface can be assumed to be negligible or a very specific viewing geometry, which is normal to the directions of surface change and ice movement, is employed.
+However, commonly, only a single DEM is available, with the implication that any surface changes in the direction of the camera cannot be distinguished.
+Thus, only in camera views that are perpendicular to ice motion and surface change can horizontal and vertical components of motion be independently determined (e.g. Maas and others, 2006).
 For more general scenarios where a component of ice motion or surface melt is towards (or away from) the camera, updated view distances are a requirement to separate horizontal and vertical motions.

-Our contribution here is to address these challenges by (1) providing software that complements existing image-pair matching methods by enabling a flexible, interactive individual feature-tracking approach for the analysis of difficult time-lapse image sequences, including Monte Carlo error analysis, and (2), developing a technique to extract independent horizontal and vertical velocity components from image feature tracks by integrating results with a DEM pair.
-Finally, (3) we demonstrate use of these in a case study at Sólheimajökull to identify variations in ice velocity and melt rate.
+Our contribution here is to address these challenges by (1) providing software that complements existing image-pair matching methods by enabling a flexible, interactive individual feature-tracking approach for the analysis of difficult time-lapse image sequences, including Monte Carlo error analysis and (2) developing a technique to extract independent horizontal and vertical velocity components from image feature tracks by integrating results with a DEM pair.
+(3) Finally, we demonstrate use of these in a case study at Sólheimajökull to identify variations in ice velocity and melt rate.

-METHODS: DATA COLLECTION AND PROCESSING
+3. METHODS: DATA COLLECTION AND PROCESSING

-To derive a high frequency record of ice movement and melting we developed a workflow to combine time-lapse imagery with multi-temporal DEMs (Figure 2).
-Our time-lapse image processing software, Pointcatcher, allows automatic, semi-automatic and fully interactive feature-tracking for image registration and for motion detection.
+To derive a high frequency record of ice movement and melting we developed a workflow to combine time-lapse imagery with multitemporal DEMs (Fig. 2).
+Our time-lapse image processing software, Pointcatcher v2.0, allows automatic, semi-automatic and fully interactive feature-tracking for image registration and for motion detection.
 Automated tracking is based on normalised cross-correlation of image patches, with selectable patch and search area sizes.
 The search area for a feature in a subsequent image can be centred on the initial feature coordinates, or can follow feature trajectories, with changes in camera orientation taken into account.
-For semi-automatic tracking, results computed using correlation can be interactively updated by the user along the sequence.
-This approach exploits the advantages of visual recognition whilst retaining some speed and accuracy advantages from automated processing and, with difficult imagery, delivers much more sustained feature tracks than could be achieved with a fully automated approach.
+For semi-automatic tracking, results computed (using correlation techniques) can be interactively updated by the user along the sequence.
+This approach exploits the advantages of visual recognition while retaining some speed and accuracy advantages from automated processing and, with difficult imagery, delivers much more sustained feature tracks than could be achieved with a fully automated approach.